huangli712/ACFlow/docs/src/examples/green2.md

 First, the imaginary time Green's function ``G(\tau)`` is generated using Eq.~(\ref{eq:kernel_t}).
 Then a normally-distributed random noise is add to ``G(\tau)``.
 Maximum amplitude of the noise is 1e-4.
 The error bar of ``G(\tau)`` is fixed to 1e-3.
 The data are written in `gtau.data`.

 Next, we try to prepare the configure file (`ac.toml`).
-In this case, we would like to benchmark the `StochAC` solver, so the `solver` parameter is set to ``StochAC'' and the `grid` parameter is set to ''ftime''.
+In this case, we would like to benchmark the `StochAC` solver, so the `solver` parameter is set to ''StochAC'' and the `grid` parameter is set to ''ftime''.
 Furthermore, the `exclude` parameter is enabled to impose some *a priori* constraints to the spectrum.
 The full `ac.toml` is listed as follows:

 ```toml
 [BASE]